strangerstudios/pmpro-bbpress/readme.txt

 2. Settings -> Forums

 == Changelog ==
+= 1.7.2 - 2021-08-09 =
+* BUG FIX: Fixed issue where fatal errors were thrown in the admin when using some other plugins, e.v.
+WP Form or Formidable Pro.
+(Thanks, steve-page on GitHub)

 = 1.7.1 - 2020-10-03 =
 * BUG FIX: Fixed fatal error that occurred if bbPress was not active.